-The Office of Graduate Studies processes approximately 2,000 applications and serves more than 1,000 enrolled students each year.
-This includes the receipt and processing of all Graduate School admission applications; registration of graduate and post-baccalaureate students; and the processing and clearing of graduation applications for all graduate students.
+The Office of Graduate Studies processes approximately 2,000 applications and serves about 1,000 enrolled students each year.
+This includes the receipt and processing of all Graduate School admission applications; registration of graduate and post-baccalaureate students; and the processing and clearing of graduation applications for all graduate students for all graduate students.